 A blade featuring teeth will have those teeth at a particular angle.
 The angle can be negative or positive.
 If the angle is positive but stays within ten degrees, the blade will be suitable for chipboards, plywood, MDF, and similar materials.
 A higher angle will speed up the feed rate, but the accuracy might be compromised.

-If you are looking for ultimate control, pick a negative or neutral hook angle.
+If you want ultimate control, pick a negative or neutral hook angle.
 That way, you will reduce the blade’s speed, which puts you in control.
-If you are dealing with melamine or laminate, that will ensure the results you want.
+If you are dealing with melamine or laminate, that will ensure the desired results.

 Caption: Circular saw gullet close-up

-Take a look at a segmented blade and notice the space between the teeth.
-Professionals use a special term for that space, and they call it the gullet.
+Look at a segmented blade and notice the space between the teeth.
+Professionals use a special term for that space, called the gullet.

-The gulled plays an important role because it can deal with chips and cutting residue efficiently.
+The gulled is important because it can deal with chips and cutting residue efficiently.
 That way, they ensure the blade can work continuously and without clogging.
 It contributes to accuracy and smooth cutting results.

-Gullets eliminate sawdust efficiently and ensure that you don’t have to stop to clean the blade frequently.
-At the same time, that means you don’t have to use a wet cutting technique to get rid of the residue and prevent overheating.
-Gullets offer overheating protection, although cooling down the blade and the application does a better job at that.
+Gullets eliminate sawdust efficiently and ensure you don’t have to frequently stop to clean the blade.
+At the same time, that means you don’t have to use a wet-cutting technique to get rid of the residue and prevent overheating.
+Gullets offer overheating protection, although cooling down the blade and the application do a better job at that.

 The gullet size determines the dust that they can eliminate.
 The bigger the gullet, the larger the dust it can get rid of during the cutting process.

-However, if we compare the two blade types, segmented rims take the win.
+However, segmented rims take the win if we compare the two blade types.
 That is because they have a hard bond that prevents the diamonds from wearing off quickly.
 Thanks to that, you can rely on the blade to provide consistent results for a long time.

-Do not hesitate to give NCCuttingtools a call to discuss your requirements and place an order today!
+Do not hesitate to call NCCuttingtools to discuss your requirements and place an order today!